You can use the cloning feature to do the following:

 In the Oracle home box, type the full path to the destination Oracle home directory.

-If the Command Center user has access to the destination client Oracle database, then the Oracle home path is populated automatically.
+If you have access to the destination client Oracle database, then the Oracle home path is populated automatically.

 Expand the Destination options node, and then provide the following details: